 Small businesses that sell products to the government often have to pre-pay their suppliers for the order.
-However, large orders can be larger than the cash reserves of the business.
+However, large orders can exceed the cash reserves of the business.
 This situation leaves the small government vendor unable to fulfill the order without financing.

 How does it work?

 The solution works by partnering with a finance company that can handle your supplier payment.
 Transactions are relatively simple and take a couple of weeks to set up.
 Purchase order funding works as follows: